DOI-ONRR/doi-extractives-data/_explore/revenue/disbursements.md

     </div>
     <h1>Disbursements</h1>

-    <p>Once collected, the federal government distributes revenue from natural resource extraction for public use in a variety of ways.
-Federal corporate income taxes go to the General Fund of the Treasury, and Congress determines how to allocate these resources each year through the appropriations process.</p>
+    <p class="case_studies_intro-para">Once collected, the federal government distributes revenue (such as corporate income taxes, royalties, bonuses and fees) from natural resource extraction for public use in a variety of ways.</p>

+    <p>Federal corporate income taxes go to the General Fund of the Treasury, and Congress determines how to allocate these resources each year through the appropriations process.</p>

-    <p>In comparison, DOI revenue from extraction on federal lands goes to many different funds and entities.
+    <p>Other revenue from extraction on federal lands goes to many different funds and entities.
 In FY 2013, ONRR disbursed $14.187 billion in DOI revenue.
-The recipient of these funds depends on whether the revenue is derived from onshore or offshore natural resource extraction.</p>
+The recipient of these funds depends on whether the revenue is from onshore or offshore natural resource extraction.</p>

     <figure class="disbursment-figure">
       <figcaption>Federal Revenue Disbursements by Fund <span>(2013)</span></figcaption>